JordznFish/Final-Project-Web-Group3/README.md

   <li>bugfix/date-format</li>
   <li>style/navbar-update</li>
 </ul>
-=>No one modifies the same files/content at the same time, from preventing merge conflicts =>Everyone can develop safely in parallel
+=>No one modifies the same files/content at the same time, from preventing merge conflicts <br>
+=>Everyone can develop safely in parallel

 <h2>Rule 3: Before coding each day: ALWAYS PULL MAIN</h2>